How to recognise if a debt's yours

 This means that if the other person has taken out more credit on that account than you wanted or agreed to, and they're unable to repay the amount, you might have to repay the money that they owe.

-You moved out of a house but didn't update your utility companies
+You moved address but didn't update your utility companies

 If you can provide proof that you've moved out of the property, then you may be able to resolve the issue.